gabzafra/green-care/README.md

 ## Acknowledgements

 To all my class companions, they are the more motivated and motivating people I have ever meet.
 Love to you people.
-To Dani Vicario our teacher becouse all the knowledge hi gave me, and for show me a better way to see the world.
+To Dani Vicario our teacher becouse all the knowledge he gave me, and for show me a better way to see the world.
 To our TAs, for being there with us long hours beyond the call of duty.